eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 - **🔧 Physical CAN Device Support**: Auto-detection of Kvaser, PCAN, Vector, and SocketCAN devices
 - **🎯 Bidirectional Frame Rewriting**: Advanced rule-based CAN ID transformation with channel-specific routing
 - **📁 Session Management**: Export and manage CAN communication sessions
-- **📝 Frame Logging**: CSV logging of CAN frames with timestamps and metadata
+- **📝 Dual-Channel Frame Logging**: Enhanced CSV logging of CAN frames with channel identification, timestamps, and comprehensive metadata
 - **🚀 Standalone Executable**: No Python installation required for Windows users
 - **🐧 Cross-platform**: Windows, Linux, and virtual CAN interface support
 - **🛠️ Enhanced Build Scripts**: Comprehensive PowerShell and Bash scripts for development